 The project brings together world-leading Australian scientists, physicists, engineers, medical researchers, respiratory physiologists, data scientists and manufacturers whose vision is to deliver first-of-its-kind lung screening that will propel Australia to the forefront of lung science, and create a new, local hi-tech industry.

-4Dx is a medical technology company based in Melbourne, Australia, responsible for the invention of the breakthrough product, XV Technology™.
-As a leading-edge, cloud-based analytical platform, XV Technology is the first-ever imaging modality that images the lungs in real-time during the breath cycle and yields back 4-dimensional quantitative measurements that identify regional ventilation deficiencies.
-In doing so, it is able to provide higher sensitivity and greater pinpoint accuracy than any modality in medical history – all with an extremely low dose and no use of contrast agents.
+4DMedical (formerly 4Dx) is a medical technology company based in Melbourne, Australia.
+The FDA-approved XV Lung Ventilation Analysis Software platform is a world-first, cutting-edge analytical imaging technology; it images the lungs in real-time during a live breath, providing 4-dimensional quantitative measurements that identify regional ventilation deficiencies, at every point within the lung.
+4DMedical’s technology provides higher sensitivity and greater pinpoint accuracy than any modality in medical history – all with an extremely low dose and no use of contrast agents.

 The South Australian Health & Medical Research Institute is an independent health and medical research institute in Adelaide, South Australia.
 SAHMRI is home to over 700 medical researchers whose purpose is to conduct inspired research that will lead to better health outcomes.

 The University of Adelaide is a world-class higher-education research institution located in the heart of Adelaide, South Australia.
-It is highly respected and well-known for its leadership in advanced collaborative research and innovation toward discoveries in the areas of health and medicine, engineering and technology, life sciences, mining and energy, food and wine, defence and security and the environment, food and wine; defence and security; health and medicine; engineering and technology; life sciences; mining and energy; and the environment.
+It is highly respected and well-known for its leadership in advanced collaborative research and innovation toward discoveries in the areas of health and medicine, engineering and technology, life sciences, mining and energy, food and wine, defence and security and the environment.
 Established in 1874, it is Australia’s third oldest university and currently educates over 20,000 students each year.